null

 Finally, focal plane.
 The reticle of an optic can be placed in two different focal planes—one forward of the turret assembly and one rearward.
 A reticle in the rear focal plane (called second focal) maintains a constant size while moving up and down the magnification range.
 Front focal—or more accurately called first focal plane—optics have reticles that increase and decrease in size proportionally as the magnification is increased and decreased.
 The importance of understanding the difference is the intended application, which will be discussed in a future Optics 101.

-SHOP BINOCULARS
+SHOP SCOPES

 Units of Measure